-A brow lift is an operations designed to reposition the brows so that they are placed higher over the eyes.
+A brow lift is an operation designed to reposition the brows so that they are placed higher over the eyes.
 Some people are born with low set eyes and others find that their brows have dropped over time.
 There are many ways described for raising brows.
 The most direct way is to remove a crescent of skin over each brow or in a natural forehead line above the brows.
 I personally do not like these two methods because of the visible scars that they leave behind.
 Another approach is to use three sutures under each brow and thread them under the forehead up to the scalp.
 Each end is secured to the surrounding tissues with a tiny patch of Gortex (used to repair heart defects and hernias).
 The sutures are tightened to elevate the brows to the desired height.
 This method is a satisfactory alternative to a full brow lift but tends to drop back over three to seven years.

 Thank you for such wonderful care.
 Your professionalism and caring nature gave me a sense of comfort that was much needed.
 Special thanks to Dr. Silberblatt, Dr. Perez (anesthesiologist), Kim and Shayna (nurses).
 Each of you calmed my nerves and made the process easier.-LP, Roanoke, VA*